lipanski/mockito/README.md

 }
 ```

+## Non-matched requests

+If a request doesn't match any of the registered mocks, the Mockito server will respond with `501 Not Implemented`.

 ## Mocking requests from a file

 Mockito can respond to a request with the contents of a file.